jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/small-base-of-code.md

 So take as much as possible out of the code base.

 Check if you're not making too much intrinsic to the system's code base.
-The code base will be teeny weeny.
-The complete rest of the system will be built on Encircle itself.
-If the code base is really small, it will be easier to rewrite it in Assembly or worse: make a computer chip out of it.
+The code base might be teeny weeny.
+The complete rest of the system might be built on Encircle itself.
+If the code base is really small, it might be easier to rewrite it in Assembly or worse: make a computer chip out of it.

 So whenever something is present in the C++ code, just to make it look more complete, you’re probably obligated to remove it.
-For instance security will not be intrinsic to the system.
-It will be an extension.
-It will only *seem* intrinsic from the outside, due to Encircle’s extensibility.
+For instance security might not be intrinsic to the system.
+It might be an extension.
+It might only *seem* intrinsic from the outside, due to Encircle’s extensibility.
 It is not part of the code base.